Pigamer37/animeflv-stremio-addon/README.md

 ## Normal use:
 ### Install by copying <stremio://animeflv-stremio-addon.onrender.com/manifest.json> on your browser or paste <https://animeflv-stremio-addon.onrender.com/manifest.json> on the stremio addons search bar
 This addon provides metadata and streaming options from AnimeFLV.
-When you open an item on Stremio that that matches some parameters set in the manifest (generated on [`index.js`](index.js)), or whenever you start watching something, the platform will call this addon.
-When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV - ..." (external ones just open the link on your browser, working on getting more sources to be watchable directly on Stremio, as StreamTape is the only one).
+It offers the a catalog with airing animes on the homepage, and a searchable catalog of all AnimeFLV.
+When you open an item on Stremio that matches some parameters set in the manifest (generated on [`index.js`](index.js)), or whenever you start watching something, the platform will call this addon.
+When the program can get the data for the item you are about to watch, some metadata will be provided and/or streaming options will appear as "AnimeFLV - ..." (external ones just open the link on your browser, working on getting more sources to be watchable directly on Stremio, as StreamTape is currently the only one).

 ## Tips are welcome:
 If you like the addon and would like to thank me monetarily, you can do so through ko-fi.
 Thank you!\
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M219PJVI)

-## Use as a subtitle API:
+## Endpoints:
 Here's the path to call it (parameters are marked by being enclosed in {} and described below):
 ```
-/stream/{type}/{ID}.json
+/{resource}/{type}/{ID}.json
 ```
 Parameters
+1. `resource`: stream and meta are very self explanatory, and catalog exposes a list of airing anime.
+When using catalog as a resource, you can also do `/catalog/{type}/{ID}/search={quey}.json` where `query` is what to search for on AnimeFLV and return it as a catalog (making it searchable on Stremio)
-1. `type`: should not matter, but to make sure, use 'movie' or 'series' depending on what the item is
+2. `type`: should not matter, but to make sure, use 'movie' or 'series' depending on what the item is
-2. `ID`: Except for IMDB, different seasons have different ID's.
+3. `ID`: Except for IMDB, different seasons have different ID's.
 Here we have some options:
    - `IMDB ID`: starts with "tt", followed by a number, always.
 If you are looking for a series, you can specify the season and episode numbers.
 Example: `tt5370118:1:2` *should* give results for Konosuba Season 1 Episode 2
    - `TMDB ID`: starts with "tmdb:", followed by a number, always.
 You can specify a season and episode number if you want.
 Example: `tmdb:65844:1:2` *should* give results for Konosuba Season 1 Episode 2
    - `kitsu ID`: starts with "kitsu:", followed by a number, always.
 You can specify an episode number if you want.
 Example: `kitsu:10941:2` *should* give results for Konosuba (Season 1 was specified with the kitsu ID) Episode 2